Thinned Wallis-type prime products in residue classes modulo $2^m$: Examples

 \section{Examples}

-In the first example we evaluate the full odd-prime product explicitly; in the second we compute a nontrivial thinned product in closed form; the third example reports numerical evidence for a further thinning.
+In the first example we evaluate the full odd-prime product explicitly; in the second we compute a nontrivial thinned product in closed form; the third example illustrates how the accelerated character formula in \ref{app:computation} resolves the first case not covered by an elementary closed form.